eclipse-californium/californium/README.md

 ## Run unit tests using Bouncy Castle as alternative JCE provider

-With 3.0 a first, experimental support for using Bouncy Castle (1.69, bcprov-jdk15on, bcpkix-jdk15on) is implemented.
+With 3.0 a first, experimental support for using Bouncy Castle (1.69, bcprov-jdk15on, bcpkix-jdk15on, and, for tls, bctls-jdk15on) is implemented.

 To demonstrate the basic functions, run the unit-tests using the profile `bc-tests`